 Such Parental Vecs would be programmed with carefully chosen human cultural traits and characters, in order to enculturate the newly born human infants.
 They were often characterbots, modelled on real or fictional humans associated with the culture that sent the original seedship.
 Without such parenting the children would have been deprived of any cultural influences and would have lacked advanced language, social skills or the technical skills required for the function of the colony.

-Sometimes the Parental Vec/seedship strategy failed to a greater or lesser extent for various reasons.
+Sometimes the Parental Vec/seedship strategy failed (to a greater or lesser extent) for various reasons.
 At Diwali the synthetic humans declined to activate the artificial wombs, as they decreed that the environment on that world was too dangerous for humans.
-Instead they created their own Synthetic human culture, one of the first in the Inner Sphere.
+Instead they created their own independent Synthetic Human culture, one of the first in the Inner Sphere.
 Some modern commentators identify a failure in the already protective programming of the Parentals on this world.

 At Caph the strategy worked too well, and the Parentals decided to increase the efficiency of the birthing process, causing a runaway population explosion and rapid collapse following a natural disaster.
 Certain commentators suggest that this disaster was engineered by the newly emerged Sephirotic archai, who did not wish to be challenged by a rapidly expanding population of vecs and humans consuming the so-called cosmic commons.

-The Parental vec strategy is still sometimes used in the Modern Era, especially in the Periphery, but safeguards against these kinds of failures are invariably in place.
+Many other colony systems have used parental vecs as part of the population strategy, since initial population growth is generally slow without artificial help.
+Population growth is often also augmented using engeneration, although this was a somewhat later development.
+The Synthetic Parent strategy is still sometimes used in the Modern Era, especially in the Periphery, but safeguards against these kinds of failures are invariably in place.